Multidimensional random motions with a natural number of finite velocities: Minimal random motions

-Finally, thanks to relationship (\ref{X'funzioneXcanonico}), probabilities (\ref{leggeCicloCiclicoMinimale}) and (\ref{leggeCicloCiclicoMinimaleCaso0}) we immediately obtain the distribution of the position of any $D$-dimensional cyclic minimal random motion, $Y$, moving with velocities $v_0,\dots,v_D$ and governed by a Poisson-type process $N_Y\stackrel{d}{=}N$.
+We point out that thanks to relationship (\ref{X'funzioneXcanonico}), from probabilities (\ref{formulaCiclicoMinimaleGenerale}) and (\ref{formulaCiclicoMinimaleGeneraleCaso0}) we immediately obtain the distribution of the position of any $D$-dimensional cyclic minimal random motion, $Y$, moving with velocities $v_0,\dots,v_D$ and governed by a Poisson-type process $N_Y\stackrel{d}{=}N$.